ed-fish/Geo-Sign/README.md

   --hyp_text_cmp token \
   --alpha 0.7
 ```

+To change from the `token` method to the `pooled` method as described in the paper - simply change the `--hyp_text_cmp_token` flag.
+To test Euclidean baselines you can either remove `--use_hyperbolic` which will remove all regularisation (i.e Uni-Sign Pose baseline), or set `--init_c` to 0.001 which will still perform regularisation but projections are basically euclidean.

 ### Multi-GPU Training
 To train on multiple GPUs, simply change the `--num_gpus` argument in the `deepspeed` command to the number of GPUs you want to use.
 DeepSpeed will handle the rest.